MissVeronica/um-recaptcha-score-log/README.md

 User platform according to the shortcode [cfgeo return="platform"] by CF_Geoplugin

 ### username
-UM username entered by the User
+UM username/user_login entered by the User

 ### error message